bphillips201/ashleephillips.com/src/pages/case-study--a11y-checklists/a11y-checklists.md

 ### Challenge

-Take nearly two decades of code, content, and designs that weren’t created with accessibility in mind, and create a process that would lead to AA compliance based on the Web Content Accessibility Guidelines (WCAG).
+Take nearly two decades of code, content, and designs that weren’t created with accessibility in mind, and create a process that would lead to AA accessibility compliance based on the Web Content Accessibility Guidelines (WCAG).

-But the WCAG is 80+ rules of jargon and difficult-to-understand rules.
+The WCAG is 80+ rules of jargon and difficult-to-understand rules.

 ### Solution

 Make it easy.

-Instead of putting the work and accessibility responsibility solely on devs and QA, we decided to let each craft do their part to build accessible products.
+Instead of putting the accessibility work solely on developers, we decided to empower each role in Product Development do their part to build accessible products.

 ### How I helped

-- Rewrote the WCAG rules
+- Rewrote the WCAG rules into plain language checklist items
-- Grouped the relevant ones per discipline
+- Grouped the items into discipline-specific sections: Dev, QA, Visual Design, UX Design, and Copy

 ### Team